Our top pick for

 TTM: trailing 12 months

-There are currently 4.3 million Collegium Pharmaceutical shares held short by investors – that's known as Collegium Pharmaceutical's "short interest".
-This figure is 6.2% down from 4.5 million last month.
+There are currently 3.7 million Collegium Pharmaceutical shares held short by investors – that's known as Collegium Pharmaceutical's "short interest".
+This figure is 2.5% up from 3.6 million last month.

 There are a few different ways that this level of interest in shorting Collegium Pharmaceutical shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Collegium Pharmaceutical.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Collegium Pharmaceutical.

 Find out more about how you can short Collegium Pharmaceutical stock.